Akshaya-Kamble/Amazon_Vine_Analysis/README.md

 ![](https://github.com/Akshaya-Kamble/Amazon_Vine_Analysis/blob/main/Refrence%20images/vine_table.PNG)

 ### Deliverable 2: Determine Bias of Vine Reviews
-#### A. In this deliverable using PySpark we will sort and filter data from the AWS dataset to get the required dataframes by performing some calculations.
+#### A. In this deliverable using PySpark we will sort and filter data from the AWS dataset to get the required dataframes by performing some calculations.The below tables are available in the Vine_Review_Analysis.ipynb file

 1. vine_df : This dataframe contains all the schema as required in pgAdmin table.
 2. vote_count_df : This dataframe has total_votes count equal to or greater than 20
 3. voting_percent_df : This dataframe has the number of helpful_votes divided by total_votes equal to or greater than 50%.